JUKI Embroidery Machines: Expert Guide to Models, Performance & Techniques

 7.1 Leather Embroidery: Needle Configurations & Stabilizers

-- Machine Settings: Adjust the presser foot pressure and speed according to the thickness of the leather.
-The TL-2010Q model offers adjustable presser foot pressure, which can be lifted up to 12mm, and speed control ranging from 200 to 1,500 stitches per minute, providing precise control over thick layers.
+• Machine Settings: Adjust presser foot pressure and speed to match thickness.
+The TL-2010Q offers adjustable presser foot pressure (lift up to 12mm) and speed control between 200 and 1,500 stitches per minute for precise handling of thick layers.

 7.2 Stretch Textiles: Preventing Distortion with Ballpoint Needles